 You can find the museum a short hike down from the ruins.
 Follow the well-marked trail that begins near the bathrooms.

-#3 Take a day trip to visit some beautiful waterfalls in Chiapas
+#3 Take a day trip to stunning waterfalls

 You won’t want to miss out on the waterfalls around Palenque as they’re some of the best in Mexico!

-There are 3 to choose from; Agua Azul, Misol-ha and Roberto Barrios.
+There are three to choose from: Agua Azul, Misol-ha and Roberto Barrios.

 Agua Azul Waterfall

-Located 20 km from Palenque you will find Misol-ha, a 35m tall single cascade waterfall.
-At its base, you’ll find a plunge pool that’s perfect for swimming in.
+Just 20 km from Palenque, you will find Misol-ha, a 35m-tall single cascade waterfall.
+At its base, there’s a plunge pool that’s perfect for swimming in.